LOAVES: A local, complementary currency

 Other businesses are now accepting LOAVES knowing that they can spend LOAVES at these core businesses and with each other.
 This approach strengthens local self-reliance by helping LOAVES stay in circulation.
 We encourage all businesses to get in touch if they need support to make LOAVES work for them, and we have no desire to put any local business at risk.
 This is a cooperative, volunteer-run, and not-for-profit initiative.
 We are continuing to keep 1 NZD in the bank for every 1 LOAVES in circulation.

 Businesses accepting LOAVES are advised to handle them as cash, and to account for them (and to pay tax and GST) in the same way they would do when handling New Zealand Dollars.

-This statement of the LOAVES redemption policy was last reviewed and reaffirmed by the LEAP board on 30 August 2017.
+This LOAVES redemption policy was last reviewed by the LEAP board in February 2018.

 - Edible Garden

 - Helen King, Grants Advisor

 - LEAP (The Society for the Local Economy of Ashhurst and Pohangina Inc.)